ravgotrasahil/ravgotrasahil-github.io/teaching/teaching.md

 ### Quantifying uncertainty: the basics
 * [Gone fishing](r/gonefishing/gonefishing.html): using the Monte Carlo method to simulate the sampling distributions of the sample mean and of the least-squares estimator
 * [Kidney function and aging, revisited](r/creatinine/creatinine_bootstrap.html): bootstrapping the sample mean and the OLS estimator; computing confidence intervals from bootstrapped samples.
 * [Newspapers](r/newspapers/newspapers.html): using the normal linear regression model to quantify uncertainty about parameters and predictions.
+* [Titanic, revisited](r/titanic/titanic_permtest.html): relative risk, odds ratios, and permutation tests in 2x2 contingency tables.

 ### Multiple regression